10 – Head Injury

-And with Kim Thayil’s wild inducements comes the other talented band members.
+And with Kim Thayil’s wild inducements come the other talented band members.
 There’s drummer Matt Cameron, who also played in Pearl Jam and supergroup Temple of the Dog (formed by most of the members of Pearl Jam and Chris Cornell as a tribute to late singer Andrew Wood of Mother Love Bone), bassist Ben Shepherd (he replaced original bassist and co-founder of the band, Hiro Yamamoto in 1989), and last but not least, you have frontman Chris Cornell.
-Every one of these guys puts in the maximum potential of what a great band can manifest itself into; they stick to their roots, but they also find new ways to stay relevent in the music scene; since getting back together, they’ve released a new album back in 2012, and they’re actually working on another one as of right now.
+Every one of these guys puts in the maximum potential of what a great band can manifest itself into; they stick to their roots, but they also find new ways to stay relevant in the music scene; since getting back together, Soundgarden released a new album back in 2012.
+Sadly, it all ended with Chris Cornell’s passing.

 That’s the great thing about these older bands: they still have the fire burning inside of them.
 So here’s our salute to another awesome, classic band.